LukeGrahamLandry/blockgame/devlog.md

 Any time chunk data changes, recalculate the mesh and send it to the gpu.
 Got to the point of rendering a little triangle everywhere I want a block.

+Start with most inefficient way of adding cubes to the mesh to make sure it works.
+Think of the 8 corners of the unit cube, then add each face as two triangles.
+So 36 vertices in the buffer per cube.
+But most are duplicates and even faces of adjacent cubes are redundant.
+But it works!
+Have the shader colour by position (r = x%16/16, etc.) so I can tell what's going on.
+Each vertex added offset based on the block's LocalPos.
+Each chunk transformed based on its ChunkPos.

 ## Humble beginnings

 - https://sotrh.github.io/learn-wgpu/ (MIT License, Copyright (c) 2020 Benjamin Hansen)